chrisparsons83/flexspotff/README.md

 [VSCode Prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode))
 to get auto-formatting on save.
 There's also a `npm run format` script you can run to format all files in the project.

+### Bot

+There's a bot in there now.
+You need to set up the DISCORD_BOT_TOKEN env variable in order to have it work, which you can get from the Discord developers center.

+You can dev the bot using `npm run dev:bot`.
+Using `dev:all` instead will have the website and bot run at the same time.

+To make a new command, make a file with the command name under /bot/commands.
+You need to export a data and execute function at the minimum.
+This uses discord.js so use that as reference.